splunk/public-o11y-docs/sp-oncall/spoc-integrations/jira-app-integration-guide-victorops.rst

 issue view.

 1. Click **More** > **Create VictorOps Incident**.
-A preview of the Splunk On-Call incident card will display, using the project’s *Default Team Escalation Policy*.
+A preview of the Splunk On-Call incident card will display, using the project's *Default Team Escalation Policy*.
 Note: For Jira Cloud, the More button is an ellipsis button.
 2. You may select a different escalation policy from the *VictorOps Team